-You’d think with all the online tools we have available, you wouldn’t run into this issue, but it still happens!
+You’d think with all our online tools available, you wouldn’t run into this issue, but it still happens!
 Make sure to proofread your content and have a second pair of eyes look it over before publishing.
-Small errors like these are a quick way for potential leads to devaluing your input as a leader in the industry.
+Minor errors like these are a quick way for potential leads to devaluing your input as a leader in the industry.

 Easy to read

-Your SEO can be impacted if your content lacks readability, so you must make sure it is properly formatted.
-Make use of white space on the page, use proper headings and subheadings, make use of images, and break up text into small paragraphs.
-This will allow the reader to skim and scan through the content if needed quickly.
+Your SEO can be impacted if your content lacks readability, so you must ensure it is properly formatted.
+Make use of white space on the page, use proper headings and subheadings, use images, and break up text into small paragraphs.
+This will allow the reader to skim and scan through the content, if needed, quickly.

 Include relevant examples that support your topic